dgc1980/keyshare.link/README.md

 * reveals the key to public are 30 minutes to prevent resellers hold on to the key.
 * claiming the key will bind to your account
 * submitter of key is able to see who claimed the key
+* rate limited claiming of 1 key per 5 minutes to give a fair chance to people claiming